Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 #### Resources
 - [Course on Storytelling for Citizen Science](https://eu-citizen.science/resource/250) – this course gives some tips about how to perform storytelling for Citizen Science projects
-- [Presentation of Storytelling and Citizen Science](https://eu-citizen.science/resource/282) – this presentation describes about the value of storytelling in Citizen Science.
+- [Presentation of Storytelling and Citizen Science](https://eu-citizen.science/resource/282) – this presentation brings about the value of storytelling in Citizen Science.
 It takes us through several viewpoints and tools you can use to tell your story, considering the needs of the audience, the human instinct for storytelling, how to use it to make your Citizen Science project exciting and meaningful to other people, and encourages you to think about ways to use these tools to reach more audiences

 ## Step 10: Generation of policy briefs' inputs for policy makers<a name="step10"></a>